VigneshwaranK08/PSWD/README.md

 ## 📦 Installation :

-clone this repo
+1. clone this repo anywhere
+2. create a Symlink of this repo to ~/.local/bin

 ```
 > git clone https://VigneshwaranK08//PSWD.git
+> sudo ln -s <path where u cloned> ~/.local/bin/pswd
 ```

 ## How to Use :

 ```
-> python3 main.py add <ServiceName> -f <AnyField> -p <Password>  # add a Password
+> pswd add <ServiceName> -f <AnyField> -p <Password>  # add a Password

-> python3 main.py list # View all the services
+> pswd list # View all the services

-> python3 main.py get <ServiceName> # Get the password for the specified ServiceName
+> pswd get <ServiceName> # Get the password for the specified ServiceName

-> python3 main.py unlock # Unlock with Master Password to continue using the app
+> pswd unlock # Unlock with Master Password to continue using the app

-> python3 main.py reset # Caution !
+> pswd reset # Caution !
 Deletes all the passwords (including Master password) and all the Service's

 ```